kvtrice/meal-planner/README.md

 I also labelled each card with the title of the feature that it was related to, and built out sub-issues under each main issue to outline the steps required in order to implement it - at least, my best attempt at what I thought was the best solution at the time... many of my initial approaches changed or were tweaked as I built out the project and learnt more and more.

-Ultimately, a few `nice-to-have` features didn't make the cut based on their priority; the overview can be seen below:
+Ultimately, a few `nice-to-have` features were cancelled based on their priority.
+Given more time, these would be great enhancements to build onto the applications functionality in the future.
+The overview of these can be seen below:

 #### MVP Features
 * Feature 1: Add a new recipe - `implemented`